krisfoster/graalvm-ni-demos/README.md

 What do the various parameters we passed to the `native-image` command do?
 Full documentation on these can be found [here](https://www.graalvm.org/docs/reference-manual/native-image/#image-generation-options):

 * `--no-server` : Don't start a build server process.
 For our examples we just want to run the builds
 * `--no-fallback` : Don't generate a fallback image.
-A fallback image requires the JVM and we generally dont want this
+A fallback image requires the JVM and we generally don't want this
-* `-H:Class` : Tells the native-image tool what the class is with the entry point method (main)
+* `-H:Class` : Tells the native-image tool which class is with the entry point method (main)
 * `-H:Name` : This specifies what the output executable should be called

 We can also run the `native-image` tool using maven.
 If you look at the `pom.xml` file in the project